mylokaye/mylokaye/README.md

 - 👋 Hi, I’m @mylokaye
-- 👀 I build human centered experiences across Microsoft Dynamics 365: Customer Insights Journeys.
+- 👀 I build human centered experiences across Microsoft Dynamics 365 CRM.
 - 📫 Visit my site to get in touch: https://mylokaye.info
 - You can also follow me on Linkedin: https://www.linkedin.com/in/mylo-kaye/